 The course runs over one academic year and consists of six taught modules delivered over two semesters, three modules per semester; and a minor dissertation of 15,000 words.
 Lectures are delivered from Monday to Thursday.
-A programme of study, from the seminar courses indicated in the Overview of Postgraduate Modules in the following pages, is agreed with the programme co-ordinator.
-All modules are available except for Yearlong Reading Courses (RCs), PG464: Research in Theology, and PG442: Soul of Theology.
-A choice of modules may be restricted due to timetabling constraints.

-Candidates must further complete Postgraduate Induction which takes place during the week beginning September 12, 2022.
+A programme of study, from the seminar courses indicated below, is agreed with the Course Director.
+Candidates must further complete Postgraduate Induction which takes place during the week beginning September 13, 2021.